Migrants rush across US border in final hours before Title 42 expires

 While Title 42 prevented many from seeking asylum, it carried no legal consequences, encouraging repeat attempts.
 After Thursday, migrants face being barred from entering the U.S. for five years and possible criminal prosecution.

-Holding facilities along the border were far beyond capacity, and Border Patrol agents were told to begin releasing some migrants with instructions to appear at a U.S. immigration office within 60 days, according to a U.S. official.
-The official was not authorized to speak publicly about the matter and provided information to The Associated Press on condition of anonymity.

-Agents were also told to start the releases in any area where holding facilities were at 125% capacity or the average time in custody exceeded 60 hours.
-In addition, releases could begin if 7,000 migrants were taken into custody across the entire border in one day.
+The state of Florida argued the administration’s plan was nearly identical to another Biden policy previously voided in federal court.
+Earlier Thursday, the Justice Department said its new move was a response to an emergency and being prevented from carrying it out “could overwhelm the border and raise serious health and safety risks to noncitizens and immigration officials.”

+Weatherell blocked the releases for two weeks and scheduled a May 19 hearing on whether to extend his order.

-Homeland Security Secretary Alejandro Mayorkas warned of more crowded Border Patrol facilities to come.
+Homeland Security Secretary Alejandro Mayorkas had already warned of more crowded Border Patrol facilities to come.

-“I cannot overstate the strain on our personnel and our facilities, but we know how to manage through such strain,” he told reporters Thursday.
+“I cannot overstate the strain on our personnel and our facilities,” he told reporters Thursday.

-He said the vast majority of migrants would be placed in “expedited removal” proceedings and would be expelled quickly if they don’t qualify to stay in the U.S.

-Even as migrants were racing to reach to U.S. soil before the rules expire, Mexican President Andrés Manuel López Obrador said smugglers were sending a different message.
-He said there had been an uptick in smugglers at his country’s southern border offering to take migrants to the United States and telling them the border was open starting Thursday.
+Even as migrants were racing to reach U.S. soil before the rules expire, Mexican President Andrés Manuel López Obrador said smugglers were sending a different message.
+He noted an uptick in smugglers at his country’s southern border offering to take migrants to the United States and telling them the border was open starting Thursday.

 On Wednesday, Homeland Security announced a rule to make it extremely difficult for anyone who travels through another country, like Mexico, or who did not apply online, to qualify for asylum.
 It also introduced curfews with GPS tracking for families released in the U.S. before initial asylum screenings.